Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Payday loans are available in all provinces and territories across Canada.
 You should be aware that payday loans are regulated by individual provinces, meaning costs and fees can vary.
 Ensure that any lender you choose abides by the laws of the place you live.

-At the time of writing in July 2018, the Yukon, Nunavut and the Northwest Territories do not have legislation regulating payday loans.
+The Yukon, Nunavut and the Northwest Territories do not have their own legislation regulating payday loans.

 Frequently asked questions

 Pawn loans vs payday loans: What you need to know